Skip to main content

 The Branding Borrowers

-There are also the ones who copy style.
+There are also those who copy style.

 Not ideas, not data, but appearance.